Apemb/kekka/README.md

 process.

 #### Configuration
-To add helper function, the function enableResultPromiseHelpers must be called with the Promise object the project uses.
+To add with the following asynchronous promise helper functions, the package must just be required when starting the project.
+That way, native Promise will be embellished with those functions.
-Native Promise or other as Bluebird are that way supported.
-This function must be called at least once per project, and before any usage of the following asynchronous promise helper functions.
+This package must be called at least once per project, and before any usage of the following asynchronous promise helper functions.

 ```js
 enableResultPromiseHelpers(Promise)